-|Biographical detail : ||The internationally acclaimed Iraqi architect whose designs evoke passion.
+|Biographical detail : ||The internationally acclaimed and groundbreaking Iraqi architect whose designs evoke passion.

 Hadid emerged as a new star with designs for the Vitra Fire Station in Weil-Am-Rhein, completed in 1993.
 Since then, Arab Sheikhs, American museum trustees, Asian governments and European civic authorities, all interested in her work, have pursued her.

 Hadid won the international competition for the opera house in Cardiff (UK), and her extra-ordinary designs are now on order in Barcelona (the Arts Plaza), Leipzig (a car plant: 2005), Wolfsburg (a science centre), Rome (a museum of modern art), Salerno, Italy (a ferry terminal), Cincinnati, Ohio (an arts centre), Innsbruck, Austria (a café-topped ski jump: 2002), Dubai (Tower Complex), the Bridge Pavilion in Zaragoza, Spain (2208), Abu Dhabi (a sinuous bridge) and biggest of all master plan for a high-tech city on a 200-hectare site; Singapore Silicon Valley scheduled to take 20 years and something like $15bn to complete.
 In 2003, she won the European Union’s Mies van der Rohe architecture prize for her work on a tram terminal in Strasbourg.